britram/taps-transports/draft-ietf-taps-transports.md

 unacknowledged data that can be outstanding at a given time.
 The window scale option {{RFC7323}} allows a receiver to use windows greater than 64KB.

+[EDITOR'S NOTE new section 4 on congestion control algoritms?]

 All TCP senders provide congestion control {{RFC5681}}.
 Each time congestion is detected, a separate congestion window is reduced.
 Most of the commonly deployed congestion control mechanisms use one of three mechanisms to detect